 You’re ushered through what’s essentially a gift shop to the grounds.
 It’s a pretty huge homestead, so I spent a bit of time looking around the gardens and just marvelling at this looming mansion full of ghosts and probably also demons.
 Then, you’re instructed to walk up to the door and knock.
 On the way up there’s a section of the staircase that’s a different colour to the rest:

 That sign details one of the horror stories surrounding Monte Cristo Homestead – that at one point, a maid in the house threw herself off the balcony above, dying upon impact on the stairs, because she was pregnant to Mr. Crawley.
 Another theory is that Mrs. Crawley pushed her off the balcony herself.
 The mark is due to bleach used to get the blood stain out.

 I knocked on the door and a TERRIFYING OLD LADY (she was probably completely normal but I wasn’t expecting an old lady dressed in frilly garb to answer the door, ok) opened it slowly and stuck her head through the gap.
 Without saying a word she ushered me in.
 Terror levels – 8.5/10.
-The house was dark as shit and all the rooms were chock full of creepy homewares.
+The house was dark and all the rooms were chock full of creepy homewares.

-Oh, and absolutely fucked paintings.
+Oh, and absolutely creepy paintings.